-- The values of the ambient CO that you want to save must be acquired before saving the analyses. - To join the values of the ambient CO to the measurements of the current analysis use the ' function.
-To print the paper print-out with the measurement of the ambient CO, activate the ' in function. - It is possible to delete a draft value acquired by the memory by overwriting it by activating the ' or ' function again. - After saving the draft values, to carry out the combustion analysis, press the key '
+- The values of the ambient CO that you want to save must be acquired before saving the analyses.
+To join the values of the ambient CO to the measurements of the current analysis use the ' o ' function.
+To print the paper print-out with the measurement of the ambient CO, activate the ' o ' function.
+It is possible to delete a draft value acquired by the memory by overwriting it by activating the ' o ' function again.

+- After saving the draft values, to carry out the combustion analysis, press the key '

+KEY FUNCTION

-KEY FUNCTION Activate the context keys shown on the display.
-ESC Returns to the previous screen. + (OK) Generates and shows on the display a QR code in order to download the data of the performed measure.
+Activate the context keys shown on the display.

+ESC Returns to the previous screen.

-CONTEXT KEY FUNCTION C Updates the measurement.
+CONTEXT KEY FUNCTION G Updates the measurement.
 O Saves, in the memory selected in the "Select Memory" menu, the data acquired.
 Starts printing the paper print-out.
-SEE SECTION 13 .
+SEE SECTION 12 .

-14.5 Measurements→Temperature
+13.5 Measurements→Temperature